Chondroblastoma

 Prognosis

-Patients with benign chondroblastoma may limit activities due to pain.
-Malignant chondroblastomas, which may occur many years after the original lesion (even in the absence of radiation), are extremely rare and are associated with a dismal prognosis.
+Patients with benign chondroblastoma may limit activities because of pain.
+Malignant chondroblastomas, which may occur many years after the original lesion (even in the absence of radiation), are extremely rare—so rare that chondroblastomas have been reclassified from "rarely metastasizing" to "benign" by the World Health Organization[9] (WHO)—and are associated with a dismal prognosis.

 Springfield attributed a higher recurrence rate in patients with open physeal plates to a less aggressive curettage performed in an effort to avoid future growth arrest.[10]
 Recurrences may be treated with repeat curettage, with or without bone graft or cementation, and with marginal excision of any soft-tissue component.[11]